 - Your most recent separation form (DD 214), for military service

-The Telephone Claim Center is available toll-free during business hours to file a claim:
+Call our Telephone Claim Center, toll-free during business hours to file a claim.

 Have your helper call the Telephone Claims Center at 1-888-783-1370.